-Mass General ranks first in the U.S. based on our quality of care, patient safety and reputation in 16 different specialties.
+U.S. News & World Report ranks Mass General #1 in the nation based on our quality of care, patient safety and reputation in 16 clinical specialties.

 Magnet-award winning nurses are staffed at the Vascular Center to provide patients with compassionate, timely care.
 Magnet designation represents the highest honor available for nursing excellence and is achieved by fewer than 7% of hospitals in the United States.

 Mass General has been designated as a “Top Hospital” for patient safety and health care quality practices by The Leapfrog Group, whose quality and safety survey is an important measure of a hospital’s commitment to patients’ well being.

 Mass General has received the American Stroke Association's Get With the Guidelines Gold Performance Achievement Award.
 This award honors the hospital for implementing best practices for stroke care and ensuring stroke patients receive the highest quality care according to nationally accepted standards and recommendations.